Zhilin123/zhilin123.github.io/_pages/about.md

 Under construction

 Hi there!
 I'm Zhilin and I work on Natural Language Processing for Conversational AI, Psychology and Education!
 See more about my work under [more](/more)!
+[CV here](https://github.com/Zhilin123/Publications/blob/master/Zhilin_Wang_CV.pdf){:target="\_blank"}

 [comment]: Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.